 The College provides reasonable academic accommodations for students who have followed the procedure for disclosing and appropriately documenting their disability, in compliance with State and Federal regulations.

-In order to receive classroom accommodations at Oakland Community College, students must:
+In order to receive accommodations at Oakland Community College, students must:

 1. Provide current documentation that cites an active diagnosis and functional limitations for classroom and academic work.